 Another user compiled a list of incidents where Hindus had been brutally beaten up by police in other BJP-ruled states – Gujarat, Delhi, Uttarakhand, J&K, Bihar – for protesting attacks on Hindus or denial of their religious rights.

-In its attempt to occupy the high moral ground in India’s deadly democracy, has BJP given up the proper use of the power vested in it by the people?
+In its attempt to occupy the moral high ground in India’s deadly and dysfunctional democracy, has BJP given up the proper use of the power vested in it by the people?
 In an attempt to co-opt our Hinduphobic elite and expand its footprint, has it sacrificed Hindu interests?
 Law & order/police reforms that should be high on its agenda are nowhere to be seen, and our secular state apparatus continues to treat ordinary Hindus with contempt while kowtowing to ‘minorities’ and vested interest groups.

 The situation is clearly untenable and BJP needs to do an urgent course correction, starting from the very top.
 An immediate ban on PFI and its sister organizations would be a good start.